Master Sokaku Takeda (1859–1943) was known as the reviver and founder of the martial art Daito-ryu aiki-jujutsu.

 He was born in Aizu and grew up in a time of war and civil strife.
-He was the second son of Sokichi Takeda, a samurai of the Takeda clan who worked his farm and taught at a local school in a Buddhist temple.
+He was the second son of Sokichi Takeda, a samurai of the Takeda clan who worked his farm and was a teacher at a local school in a Buddhist temple.

-His mother, Tomi Kurokochi was a daughter of Dengoro Kurokochi, a Yari and Kenjutsu master.
+Sokaku's mother, was Tomi Kurokochi who was a daughter of Dengoro Kurokochi, a Yari and Kenjutsu master.

-Sokaku received his first martial arts training from his father who had a dojo at their home.
-Sokichi was an expert in sword (kenjutsu) and spear (yari), and had once been a sumo wrestler of ozeki rank.
+Sokaku received his first martial arts training with his father who had a dojo at their home.
+Sokichi was an expert in sword (kenjutsu) and spear (yari), and had also been a sumo wrestler with the rank of ozeki.

 In 1873, Sokaku Takeda traveled with his father to the dojo of his father's friend, swordsman Sakakibara Kenkichi.
 There he stayed on as a live-in student and immersed himself in training.

 He mastered many skills including sword (ken), staff (bo), half-bow (hankyu), short-staff (jo), and throwing darts (shuriken).
 Later he also received a license (inka) in the spear arts of the Hozoin-ryu.

 Takeda visited dojos throughout Japan to test and polish his martial skills.
 He also deepened his spiritual connections through constant visits to sacred places for prayer, devotions, and ascetic training.

 His sword skills were unparalleled and he was greatly feared.

 From around 1875, he spent ten years as a guest in the Kyoshin Meichi-ryu dojo of swordsman Momonoi Shunzo.